Facct22guide/Facct22guide.github.io/_sources/sessionchairs.md

 ## Following the live Q&A

-### Direct attendees to other spaces to continue the conversation
+### Direct attendees to continue the conversation

-* **Make sure attendees know where to go after the Q&A discussion** if they have more questions or want to keep the conversation going.
-In this case, that would likely be on the discussion boards or contacting the speakers directly.
+* **Each session has a circle post** direct participants to continue the conversation there and remind authors they may join as well or share additional resources on that post.

 ## Cited Resources
 * https://blog.sli.do/panel-discussion-moderating-guide/